-Numeric values in DEFB, DEFM, DEFS and DEFW statements are normally rendered in either decimal or hexadecimal, depending on the options passed to sna2skool.py.
-To force a numeric value to be rendered in a specific base, attach a b (binary), d (decimal) or h (hexadecimal) prefix to the statement length.
+Numeric values in instruction operands and DEFB, DEFM, DEFS and DEFW statements are normally rendered in either decimal or hexadecimal, depending on the options passed to sna2skool.py.
+To render a numeric value in a specific base or as a character, attach a b (binary), c (character), d (decimal) or h (hexadecimal) prefix to the relevant length or sublength parameter on the B, C, S, T or W directive.